fab1o/pump-zsh/README.md

 # Pump-zsh

-**Pump-zsh** is a Zsh plugin that provides a configurable set of aliases, functions, and themes to enhance your terminal workflow.
+**Pump-zsh** is an unofficial 'Oh My Zsh' plugin that provides a configurable set of aliases, functions, and themes to supercharge your terminal workflow.

 It also exports an environment variable called `PUMP_PROJECT`, which represents the currently selected project.
 This can be used to customize your prompt dynamically.